 Departmental applications materials are available on the HCDE Application page.
 All uploaded application materials must use the PDF format.
-Please do not mail or email any materials directly to the HCDE department.
+Please do NOT send (via email or postal mail) any materials directly to the HCDE department.

 Note: The HCDE department will keep your application on file for one year after the application deadline.
 If you are not accepted, or if you decline admission, your application materials will be shredded.